johanmazoyer/Asterix/source/correction.rst

 No parameters except ``Nbiter_corr`` : number of iterations in each loop.

 **Energy Minimization (EM)**:
 Same parameters as efc.
-Do not currently work in polychromatic correction
+Does not currently work in polychromatic correction.

 **Steepest** :
 Same parameters as efc.
-Do not currently work in polychromatic correction
+Does not currently work in polychromatic correction.

 Polychromatic Correction
 +++++++++++++++++++++++++++++++